Recently Visited Pages

 - Apply for financial aid and scholarships.
 If you're receiving the A+ Scholarship, get in touch with the Financial Aid Office and let your academic counselor know.
 And as an A+ Scholarship student, you must see an academic counselor each time you add or drop a course. https://www.stchas.edu/admissions/what-kind-student-are-you/student-athlete

 - Schedule an appointment to meet with an athletic academic counselor and register for classes.
 Together you'll review your test results and the counselor will help you select courses.

 ACT PLACEMENT SCORE INFORMATION: If you achieved at least the following minimum ACT sub-test scores, congratulations - you are NOT required to take the Academic Skills Assessment for that subject.21ACT score in English for automatic placement in ENG 101.18ACT score in reading for a reading course not to be required.Use placement tool to determine your first math course

-Please bring a copy of your high school transcript and ACT scores with you in case they're not already loaded into our system.
+If you are currently a high school student or graduated in the last 3 years, please bring a copy of your high school transcript and ACT scores with you in case they're not already loaded into our system.

 A couple of things you need to know:

 - If you placed high enough in one subject to waive the assessment test, but not in another, you'll need to take the assessment test for that particular subject area.